 She’s also eyeing up the new Assassins Creed game as a maybe Christmas thing, so she spent a bunch of time telling me about the whole series and how this game fits in.

 And in physical-gaming time, we had some fun playing a game Chris actually got us last Christmas but we had yet to try, Dutch Blitz.
 Since we live in Pennsylvania Dutch country, it was pretty much up our alley.
-Though we learned that Dan is way too fast so we had to give him a handicap.
+Though we learned that Kaitlyn is way too fast so we had to give him a handicap.

 November was a fairly big month for us in “special occasions.”